 I will then finish the arrangement and send another mp3.

 There will be two demo mixes; one with the strings balanced with your mp3, and one with the strings high in the mix for you to hear the detail.
-I don't send out the string arrangement on it's own until full payment has been received.
+I don't send out finished scores or stems until full payment has been received.

 The fee covers the composition of an arrangement, and supply of demo mp3 plus one of the following: